mohamadi7613/mycheat/py/django.md

 ### Model

 + `Model` is a Python class that represents a database table
++ we can have a Model with equal name in different apps (there is no conflict)
 + after creating a model:
     1. make migrations
     2. migrate